All students at St Ursula’s College should expect to be:

 For legal reasons, special people have been appointed to deal with reports of harm.

-- Principal (Mrs Dunbar)
+- Principal (Mrs Ryan)

 That person will listen to you, take your report seriously, care for you and ensure the correct procedures are followed to protect you or the student you are concerned about.